Pierre2103/moonshot-project/documents/FinalReport.md

 The idea is simple: users scan a book cover with their phone, and Ridizi displays all the relevant information instantly—author, title, summary, genre, price, publication date, and more.
 No need to type anything.
 No need to search.
 Just point, scan, and explore.

 This new direction also connects to something more personal.
-Seven years ago, I built my first website to catalog my comic book collection.
+Nine years ago, I built my first website to catalog my comic book collection.
 Back then, I had to manually input every single detail.
 In contrast, Ridizi is the tool I wish I had at the time—an app that automates the entire process, from recognition to metadata display.

 ## 1.3.
 Motivation and Objectives